HDD Self-Destruction: Attempt 3

 Next

 First, a little back-story.
 Even after building my first two self-destruction rigs I had quite a bit of thermite left over.
-After a few years the aluminum seemed to be getting pretty oxidized, so I decided to use the rest on one last HDD self destruct rig.
+After a few years the aluminium seemed to be getting pretty oxidized, so I decided to use the rest on one last HDD self destruct rig.

 The thermite jet from attempt No. 2 seemed to work pretty well, so built a scaled up version for part 3.